fwcheesecake/Sorting-Searching-Algorithms/README.md

 # Sorting-Searching-Algorithms
 This is a scholar project about sorting and searching algorithms.

-There are some bugs on some algorithms and searching algorithms are not implemented yet, currently you can find only 20 sorting algorithms.
+Searching algorithms are not implemented yet, currently you can find only 20 sorting algorithms.

-Bugs:
-- Pancake sort are not implemented yet